tristann21/tristann21.github.io/_pages/Guides/RoL VM guide.md

     06:00.1 Audio device: NVIDIA Corporation GM204 High Definition Audio Controller [10de:0fbb] (rev a1)
 ```

-Observe how group 13 exclusively contains the graphics cards!
+Observe how group 13 exclusively contains the graphics cards.
 It is acceptable to have a PCIe Express line in the group, but nothing else should be present.
 Additionally, remember to record the IDs enclosed in brackets (e.g., [10de:0fbb] and [10de:13c2]).
 Both of these IDs will be required later on, so ensure to save them!

 Next, modify your mkinitcpio and confirm that these are in `MODULES`:
 `MODULES=(... vfio_pci vfio vfio_iommu_type1 ...)`